geometryzen/brennan-app/README.md

 ## Development server

-Clone this repository, `cd` into the `brenna-app` folder and run the usual `npm install`.
-I recommend using the excellent (and free) Visual Studio Code editor.
+Clone this repository, `cd` into the `brennan-app` folder and run the usual `npm install`.

 Note: In order for the developent server to communicate with the brennan web service, it is neccessary to first modify the `lighttpd.conf` file in `/var/www` to support CORS.
 This should not be necessary in a production deployment of this web application.
 The root folder of this project contains an example `lighttpd.conf` file to do this and which can be copied to the brennan `/var/www` folder.
 The brennan web server must be re-started.

+### Updating the lighttpd.conf file

 The copy can be performed with the following command from the `brennan-app` folder.
-When propted for a password, type `brennan`.

 ```
 scp lighttpd.conf root@192.168.0.12:/var/www
 ```

+When propted for a password, type `brennan`.

+### Stopping and starting the brennan web server

 To stop and start the brennan application: